 How Long is the Guarantor Liable For?

-Acting as a guarantor is a long term financial commitment which will last for the duration of the loan.
+Acting as a guarantor is a long term financial commitment that will last for the duration of the loan.
 It is, therefore, crucial to weigh up whether you have the financial freedom to act as a guarantor for the full duration of the loan agreement.
-Do you expect your income to drop before the maturation of the loan and will this place a greater financial burden in 5 years times?
+Do you expect your income to drop before the loan matures and will this place a greater financial burden in 5 years time?
 You will need to bear this in mind when deciding if it’s something you should do.

 Can You Afford The Repayments?

 The vast majority of bad credit unsecured loan schemes such as guarantor loans will require you to make the loan repayments should the original borrower default.
 In most cases, this doesn’t happen, but you need to be confident that you could afford to make the payments should the worst happen.
 For this reason, the lender will view your credit rating to ensure you are in a position to make the repayments should the need arise.
 You also need to ask if you are happy to pay should the original borrower get into financial difficulty.
 Could you cope if they lost their job and couldn’t pay on time?
 While no one entering into a guarantor loan plans to default you still need to plan for the unexpected.